Police officers injured during protest as Hillary Clinton visited Belfast

 The protest took place while the former US presidential candidate addressed a summit at the university, where she is the chancellor.

+Protesters returned to the streets on Friday evening as further pro-Palestinian demonstrations were held at the City Hall and outside the university.

-A source at Queen’s said a senior member of staff has received a viable threat on their life and that students at the university have also been threatened, and three members of staff have been injured.
+A source at Queen’s said a senior member of staff has received a viable threat on their life and that students at the university have also been threatened, and three members of staff have been injured following Thursday’s scenes.

 They said the university is calling for protesters to de-escalate and engage only in peaceful protests, in the interest of public safety and to prevent students putting their futures at risk.